Cobh Harbour, County Cork

 According to Eddie, the atmosphere in this part of the world is unique: “The

-"There are at least a dozen landing points that have a ‘watering hole’ (Irish pub) on the spot, and several excellent restaurants that can be accessed by water.
+"There are at least a dozen landing points that have a ‘watering hole’ on the spot, and several excellent restaurants that can be accessed by water.
 Sailing races take place from April to December and racing is always great fun.
 SailCork takes part in several races.”

 But what attracts Eddie most to sailing at Cobh?
-“My favourite detail is that I can sail from one little place to another within the harbor and that there are places where you can find peace and solitude.
+“My favourite detail is that I can sail from one little place to another within the harbour and that there are places where you can find peace and solitude.

 "Each different place is a different world.
 Sailing from our base at East Ferry in Cobh to Aghada just over a mile away is like going to a different planet.
 The people have different accents, the culture is different – it’s a great transformation.”